This post has affiliate links, thanks for supporting my site!

 At each place setting we had Yoda plates, Yoda soda, a Mandalorian mask and a chocolate frog.
 I also kind of sprinkled gummy frogs around the table a bit like confetti.
 The Yoda plates I made just by taping yoda ears that I cut with my cricut onto lime green dessert plates.

 The Yoda Soda really did not turn out like I had imagined.
 I could not find green soda anywhere!
 And finally had to settle.
 If you can find some green soda like this I think it would be WAY cooler.
-But I do have the free printable for you so you can make better yoda soda.
+But I do have the printable for you so you can make better yoda soda.
+It is also available as part of the digital party bundle.

 Mandalorian Party Dessert Table